Injection Foam Insulation vs Spray Foam Insulation: What’s the Difference?

 Spray foam can be either open or closed cell, while injection foam is a non-expanding open cell foam.

-While injection foam is an open cell, the reason it doesn’t expand is because you wouldn’t want it to apply pressure to the inside of the exterior wall.
+While injection foam is an open cell, the reason it doesn’t expand is that you wouldn’t want it to apply pressure to the inside of the exterior wall.

 Open cell spray foam and closed cell spray foam have great insulation properties, but there are differences in how they are applied, their efficiency in homes compared to other structures, and how they work.

 Open cell tends to be lightweight, pliable and easy to work with.
 Closed cell is much more rigid and dense.
-This is why open cell is better for homes because it can move and shift as the home settles, whereas closed cell is nice and sturdy for the exposed walls of a pole barn.
+This is why open cell is better for homes because it can move and shift as the home settles, whereas closed cell is nice and sturdy, which makes it a better fit for the exposed walls of a pole barn.

 Next up – moisture permeability.